 Who could resist an invitation to a culinary playground?
 Not me.
 Last week I had the opportunity to tour the brand new Sub-Zero Wolf showroom in Costa Mesa, California.
 It’s nothing short of incredible.
 If you love to cook, it is like going to Disneyland.
 There are over 30 of these beautiful facilities in the country, and many people don’t even know they exist.
 Join me for my visual tour, then find a showroom in your area.
-Be sure to read to the end and enter the GIVEAWAY for a $100 Visa gift card!

 My Visit to the Sub-Zero and Wolf Showroom

 Arriving at the showroom, I was given the full tour.
 Walking around, I oohed and aahed over all of the latest products from Sub-Zero and Wolf.
 Beautiful, full-scale kitchen vignettes showcased how products could be installed in different ways, with different styles.
 If you are remodeling or planning to remodel one day, this is the place for ideas and inspiration.

 What Impressed Me

 What impressed me was how flexibly the ovens, ranges, and refrigeration products could be installed to fit in any size kitchen, from large to small.
 It also gave me ideas “outside of the box” for ways to accomplish what you need for your own kitchen, say, with under counter refrigerator drawers in strategic places for easy family access.